Treasure Companion: Reception

 David Taylor reviewed Treasure Companion for Arcane magazine, rating it a 7 out of 10 overall.
-Taylor comments that "It's a bit much that we need a separate supplement to deal with treasure, better coverage in the standard system would have sufficed.
+Taylor commented that "It's a bit much that we need a separate supplement to deal with treasure, better coverage in the standard system would have sufficed.
 As the game stands, though, this Companion should settle a good few arguments.
 But whether you need this degree of detail will very much depend on your style of game."